benjholla/ISU_Spring_2014_NCDC_Anomalies/Anomalies/Corrupted Word Doc/grading.md

 There should be three images.
-If they somehow manage to submit a file with all the text of the report, give them full points because that was one of the files corrupted.
-If they submit formatting XML that doesn't have the text of the report or any images, give them half points.
+If they somehow manage to submit a file with all the text of the report, give them full points because that was what was corrupted.
+If they submit formatting XML that has neither the text of the report nor any images, give them half points.